microsoft/vscode-docs/api/extension-guides/debugger-extension.md

 Since debug adapters are independent from VS Code and can be used in [other developments tools](https://microsoft.github.io/debug-adapter-protocol/implementors/tools/), they do not match VS Code's extensibility architecture which is based on extensions and contribution points.

-For this reason VS Code provides a contribution point, `debuggers`, where a debug adapter can be contributed under a specific debug type (e.g. `node` for the Node.js debugger).
+For this reason VS Code provides a contribution point, `debuggers`, where a debug adapter can be contributed under a specific debug type (for example `node` for the Node.js debugger).
 VS Code launches the registered DA whenever the user starts a debug session of that type.

 So in its most minimal form, a debugger extension is just a declarative contribution of a debug adapter implementation and the extension is basically a packaging container for the debug adapter without any additional code.